 A message for parents and carers.

-This term I am going to be introducing a new interactive tool for the classroom.
-It is called 'Seesaw' and is available in most App Stores to download for free at home.
+This term we will continue to use 'Seesaw'.
 Seesaw is a way that the children can see what we have been working on in class, look at pictures from our lessons, see pieces of work from the week, see pictures and videos of themselves and look for any updates from Ash Class

 .Our class has its own login QR code which needs to be scanned to allow access (each child will be given access to the QR code in class).
 They can then look at our updates and see what we have done and, also, what we will be working on the near future!